Caesar Salad Dressing

 A food processor with Caesar salad dressing in it.

-1. While the processor is on, slowly drizzle in olive oil to create the emulsion.
+1. While the processor is on, slowly drizzle in olive oil to create the emulsified texture.

 Oil being poured into a food processor.

-1. Season to taste with salt and freshly ground black pepper.
+1. Transfer to a bowl and season to taste with salt and freshly ground black pepper.

 Caesar salad dressing in a ramekin.